lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the MIC is incorrect some fragments have been lost.
 It sends its bitmap.

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window.

+## Supporting multiple window sizes

+For Window mode operation, implementers may opt to support a single window size or multiple window sizes.
+The latter, when feasible, may provide performance optimizations.
+For example, a large window size may be used for packets that need to be carried by a large number of fragments.
+However, when the number of fragments required to carry an packet is low, a smaller window size, and thus a shorter bitmap, may be sufficient to provide feedback on all fragments.
+If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific packet transmission.

+TODO (does it works for ACK-on-error?, do we need this really, do you want more explanation or delete this part?)

+## Downlink fragment transmission

+In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
+In order to avoid potentially high delay for fragmented datagram transmission in the downlink, the fragment receiver MAY perform an uplink transmission as soon as possible after reception of a fragment that is not the last one.
+Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a fragment encapsulated in a L2 frame that requires an L2 ACK) or it may be triggered from an upper layer.

 # Padding management